-The full name of UDF is User Defined Function.
-ODPS provides many built-in functions to meet user’s computing requests and user can also create user-defined functions to meet different computing needs.
-UDF in use is similar with ordinary Built-in Function.
+MaxCompute provides many built-in functions to meet the computing requests of a user and a user can also create user-defined functions to meet different computing needs.
+A User Defined Function (UDF) is similar to an ordinary Built-in Function.

-In ODPS, user can expand two kinds of UDF:
+In MaxCompute, you can expand two kinds of UDF:

-- Broadly speaking, UDF stands for the set of use-defined functions, including User Defined Scalar Function, User Defined Aggregation Function and User Defined Table Valued Function.
-In narrow sense, it just represents user Defined Scalar Function.
-The document will use this term frequently and the readers can judge the specific meaning according to the context.
+- UDF stands for the set of use-defined functions, including User Defined Scalar Function, User Defined Aggregation Function and User Defined Table Valued Function.
+In a narrower sense, it represents user User Defined Scalar Function.
+The document uses this term frequently and the readers can judge the specific meaning according to the context.

-The data types of UDF supported by ODPS SQL include: bigint, string, double, Boolean and datetime.
-The correspondence of ODPS data types and Java types is shown as follows:
+The data types of UDF supported by MaxCompute SQL include: bigint, string, double, Boolean, and datetime.

-Please refer to UDF Example in Quick Start Volume.
+Please see UDF Example in Quick Start Volume.